 Healthy Community Guidelines

-Created by University of Alberta Housing for Health working with 100+ multi-sector partners across Canadian provinces and the U.S., the Healthy Community Guidelines (HCG) provide multi-sector audiences with strategies to created healthier cities, towns, communities, and buildings.
+Created by University of Alberta Housing for Health working with 100+ multi-sector partners across Canadian provinces and the U.S., the Healthy Community Guidelines provide multi-sector audiences with strategies to create healthier cities, towns, communities, and buildings.
 A healthy community includes good planning, design and operations to minimize key risk factors and maximize protective factors for today’s leading causes of death, disease, poor quality of life, and healthcare costs, particularly Non-Communicable Diseases such as heart disease and strokes, diabetes, cancers, mental health issues, and injuries.
-Many of these chronic conditions are also risk factors for severe infections and deaths from infections diseases such as COVID-19 and annual influenza.
+Many of these chronic conditions are also risk factors for severe infections and deaths from infectious diseases such as COVID-19 and annual influenza.

-Components of healthy cities/communities are:
+Components of healthy cities/communities include:

 • Physical activity, including active transportation, active recreation and active mobility

-• Healthier diets/healthy food and beverage environments
+• Healthy eating/healthy food and beverage environments

 • Social connections and inclusion